JesseAldridge/heroku_app_checker/README.md

 Install requirements:  `pip install -r requirements.txt --user`.
 Install heroku toolbelt:  `wget -O- https://toolbelt.heroku.com/install-ubuntu.sh | sh`

-For a non-public repo, add a GitHub ssh key to `~/.ssh/` (You may want to create a separate user for this if more than one person will work on this.)
+For a non-public repo, add a GitHub ssh key to `~/.ssh/`
+(You may want to create a separate user for this if you are collaborating with others.)

 Clone the repos you want to track:
   `git clone git@github.com:my_company/my_frontend.git`